Grilled (Breaking Bad): Production

 "Grilled" was written by George Mastras and directed by Charles Haid.
 It aired on AMC in the United States and Canada on March 15, 2009.

 Reception

-"Grilled" was very well received.
 Seth Amitin, of IGN, criticized the episode for prolonging Walt and Jesse's entrance into the drug trade.
 He gave the episode an 8.9/10.

-In 2019 The Ringer ranked "Grilled" as the 25th best out of the 62 total Breaking Bad episodes.
+In 2019, The Ringer ranked "Grilled" as the 25th best out of the 62 total Breaking Bad episodes.
+Vulture ranked it 30th overall.